-What Can a Handyman Do in Sneads Ferry, North Carolina?
+What Can a Handyman Do Without a License in Sneads Ferry, North Carolina?

 Sneads Ferry is in Onslow County, North Carolina.
 North Carolina does not issue a “handyman license,” but you must have a NC General Contractor license when the total project cost is $40,000 or more (labor + materials) for work that falls under the GC law; and you still need separate state trade licenses for plumbing/electrical/HVAC regardless of price.
 Even when you’re under the GC threshold, permits and inspections are often required for structural, electrical, plumbing, mechanical, and water-heater work.